lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 ### European Legacy Masters (ELM)

-The stakes were raised after it was announced. that the winner will be granted an ELM spot.
-To some, it didn't matter (they either would go or wouldn't go to the hosting event anyway), but to others it was an additional reason to step up their game.
+The stakes were raised after it was announced that the winner will be granted an ELM spot.
+To some, it didn't matter (they either would or wouldn't have attended the hosting event regardless), but to others it was an additional reason to step up their game.
 One thing was certain --- everyone would be playing their best, choosing the deck they are most likely to perform best with.
-This had an interesting consequence --- since in Legacy familiarity matters greatly, it's more likely for someone to pick a deck they _know_ rather than a top "meta" deck they are unfamiliar with.
+This had an interesting consequence --- since in Legacy familiarity with the format and its staples matters greatly, it's more likely for someone to pick a deck they _know_ rather than a top "meta" deck they are unfamiliar with.

 This, paired with a relatively low number of players, meant that people who are knowledgeable about others' preferences may be much better prepared.
 Personally, I expected a little bit more Show and Tells (there were only 2), but other than that, I feel like I managed to predict the meta quite well.

 ## The tournament from the first-person perspective

 From here on, I'll focus on my personal perspective of the tournament.
-WWe'll return to a more objective point of view [later in the article](#miscellaneous-things-trivia-oddities).
+We'll go back to a more objective point of view [later in the article](#miscellaneous-things-trivia-oddities).

 ### Bans

-It's worth mentioning that Legacy just faced some important bans recently. [`Sowing Mycospawn` and `Troll of Khazad-dûm` were banned less than a month ago](https://magic.wizards.com/en/news/announcements/banned-and-restricted-announcement-march-31-2025).
+It's worth mentioning that Legacy has faced some important bans recently. [`Sowing Mycospawn` and `Troll of Khazad-dûm` were banned less than a month ago](https://magic.wizards.com/en/news/announcements/banned-and-restricted-announcement-march-31-2025).
 This, for me, was great news.
-Not because of any particular deck that I was playing --- to summarize it (perhaps oversimplifying), I think Troll simply offered too great of a consistency to a very powerful game plan, and Mycospawn led to extremely unfun and non-interactive play patterns<sup><sup>[just like one other historic card, albeit being a different kind of "anti-fun"](https://magic.wizards.com/en/news/announcements/april-24-2017-banned-and-restricted-announcement-2017-04-24)</sup></sup>.
+Not because of any particular deck that I was playing --- to summarize it (perhaps oversimplifying), I think the Troll simply offered too great of a consistency to a very powerful game plan, and Mycospawn led to extremely unfun and non-interactive play patterns<sup><sup>[just like one other historic card, albeit being a different kind of "anti-fun"](https://magic.wizards.com/en/news/announcements/april-24-2017-banned-and-restricted-announcement-2017-04-24)</sup></sup>.

-So, despite not being certain what I was playing, I felt happy thanks to those bans.
+So, despite not being certain which deck I would be playing, I felt happy thanks to those bans.

 ### My experience

 It's worth noting that I have played very little Magic for the last 1.5 years.
-Occasionally, I'd show up at a friend's house to play a bit of mixed Eternal formats, but that was it.
+Occasionally, I'd show up at my friend's house to play a bit of mixed Eternal formats, but that was it.
 I didn't have much free time.
 Fortunately, that changed in April.
 I started attending local Legacy FNMs[^wednesday], and I've been doing [pretty][1] [okay][2] [there][3].

 [^wednesday]: _Friday_ Night Magic, but hosted on Wednesdays.